 - Creates a clear, common logic: The CFP assessment tool provides a common set of questions for investors to ask of companies.

-- Provides easy to use results: CFP will provide investors with data that readily enables comparisons of companies on their corporate-wide chemical footprint.
+- Provides easy to use results: CFP provides investors with data that readily enables comparisons of companies on their corporate-wide chemical footprint.

 - Fosters thorough chemicals management: Investors' requests can support companies in transforming strategic chemicals management to catch market opportunities for developing safer products.

-- Highlights corporate investment needs: The CFP data will inform investors’ knowledge of the types of investment decisions companies will have to make.
-For example, will they need to substitute chemicals of concern with safer alternatives or will they need to invest in systems for collecting and managing chemical ingredient data in products and supply chains?
-The data will inform marginal analyses of companies and inform understanding of the cost structures of companies.
+- Highlights corporate investment needs: The CFP data informs investors’ knowledge of the types of investment decisions companies will have to make.
+For example, do they need to substitute chemicals of concern with safer alternatives or need to invest in systems for collecting and managing chemical ingredient data in products and supply chains?
+The data informs marginal analyses of companies and inform understanding of the cost structures of companies.

 Chemical Risk for Brands and Manufacturers